GilLevi/gillevi.github.io/_posts/2022-11-14-DL_CV_papers_december_22.md

   - Papers
 ---

+Random recent interesting DL/CV papers: 2 papers on SSL

-Random (interesting) papers: Contrastive masked autoencoder, training captioning models without images, improved training scheme for ViT, new ViT architecture, unified Vision and Language learning, and more
+Contrastive masked autoencoder, training captioning models without images, improved training scheme for ViT, new ViT architecture, unified Vision and Language learning, and more

 As the title suggests, in this blog post I'll survey random interesting papers I came across.
 There's no real common theme connecting the papers, aside from me finding them cool and being published this recently 🤷‍♂️.
 I do try to give a relatively detailed overview so the reader can get the gist of work, but I definitely may skip some details and possibly make errors, so feel free to comment, especially if you're one of the authors.